web-deps/odom/docs/quick-start.md

 ### Introduction

 In this section, we will learn some basic concepts of Acom by creating a simple "Hello World" app.
 Our app is going to have a single button at the center of the page.
-When the user clicks the button, an alert with the greeting "Hello World!" is going to pop up.
-We are going to use a CDN for our app.
+When the user clicks the button, an alert with the greeting "Hello World" pops up.
+We are going to use a [CDN](#cdn) for our app.
 We will create the app using a single HTML file.
 The HTML file will have the following general structure:

 ```html
 <!DOCTYPE html>